zhanglj37/blcfa/README.md

 If you would like to know the details about Bayesian covariance lasso prior confirmatory factor analysis, please refer to 1.
 Pan, Ip and Dubé(2017), 2.
 Chen, Guo, Zhang and Pan (accepted).

 1. Pan, J., Ip, E. H.\*, & Dubé, L. (2017).
-An alternative to post hoc model modification in confirmatory factor analysis: the Bayesian lasso. *Psychological Methods, 22*(4), 687–704.
+An alternative to post hoc model modification in confirmatory factor analysis: the Bayesian lasso. *Psychological Methods, 22*(4), 687–704. [detect significant residual covariances]
 2. Chen, J.S.\*, Guo, Z.H., Zhang, L.J., Pan, J.H.\* (accepted).
-A Partially Confirmatory Approach to Scale Development with the Bayesian Lasso. *Psychological Methods.*
+A Partially Confirmatory Approach to Scale Development with the Bayesian Lasso. *Psychological Methods.* [detect significant cross-loadings and/or residual covariances]

 We are also preparing a paper to introduce this package: